petersun2019/111oracle-fusion-cloud-sql-scripts/README.md

 ## Issues

-If you have any problems with the scripts, [please log an issue](https://github.com/throwing-cheese/oracle-fusion-cloud-sql-scripts/issues) or get in touch using the [this contact form](https://jimpix.co.uk/contact/).
+If you have any problems with the scripts, [please log an issue](https://github.com/throwing-cheese/oracle-fusion-cloud-sql-scripts/issues) or get in touch using [this contact form](https://jimpix.co.uk/contact/).

 ## Contents